 Though a short game, The Plague Doctor of Wippra moves at a leisurely pace for many reasons.
 Could it be the factually accurate surgical procedures (bloodletting, tasty leeches, and applying vinegar to keep fleas at bay), pixel hunting for clues, or simply divulging in the beautiful, if sombre, soundtrack?
 All of the above.
 It’s thoughtful, methodical, and a joy to play.
 And yes, that soundtrack really is beautiful.

-The Plague Doctor of Wippra - Chill area
+The Plague Doctor Of Wippra

 Chill area.
 Source: Steam